 Pearson Coefficient

-The Pearson Correlation Coefficient (r) is used to measure the strength and direction of the linear relationship between two continuous variables.
+The Pearson Correlation Coefficient (r) measures the strength and direction of the linear relationship between two continuous variables.

 It assumes that both variables are normally distributed, have a linear relationship, and are measured on an interval or ratio scale.

-This coefficient is useful for understanding how changes in one variable are associated with changes in another.
+This coefficient is particularly useful for understanding how changes in one variable relate to changes in another.

 Spearman’s Coefficient